The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Results on regularity and technical propositions

 Given a Wiener process $W$ on $H=L^2(\CO)$ over $\MA=(\Omega,\Fcal,\mathbb{F},\PP)$, and a progressively measurable process $\xi\in\mathcal{M}^2_\MA(L^2(\CO))$, $\rho\in[0,\frac 12]$, let us define $\{Y(t):t\in[0,T]\}$ by

-Here, for each $t\in[0,T]$, $\xi(t)$ is interpreted as a multiplication operator acting on the elements of $H$, namely, $\xi:H\ni\psi \mapsto \xi\psi\in \CS'(\Ocal)$, where $\CS'(\Ocal)$ denotes the space of \emph{tempered distributions} on $\Ocal$.
-Let $E$ be a Banach space.
+Let $E$ be a function space, specified later.
+Here, for each $\xi\in E$, $\sigma (\xi)$ is interpreted as a multiplication operator acting on the elements of $H$, namely, $\sigma: \xi\mapsto \xi\psi\in \CS'(\Ocal)$, where $\CS'(\Ocal)$ denotes the space of \emph{tempered distributions} on $\Ocal$.
+Let $E$ be a Banach space\footnote{For Banach spaces of martingale type $2$ we refer to \cite{vanneerven,brzezniak2}} of martingale type $2$.
 An inequality needed in several places within the proof is the Burkholder-Davis-Gundy inequality given for $p\ge 1$ as follows

-where $\gamma(H,E)$ denotes the space of $\gamma$-radonifying operators and $|\cdot|_{\gamma(H,E)}$ the corresponding norm, cf. \cite{brzezniak2,vanneerven}.
-In case $E$ is a Hilbert space, the $\gamma$-norm coincides with the Hilbert-Schmidt norm $|\cdot|_{L_{\textup{HS}}(H,E)}$.
+where $\gamma(H,E)$ denotes the space of $\gamma$-radonifying operators and $\vert\cdot\vert_{\gamma(H,E)}$ the corresponding norm, cf. \cite{brzezniak2,vanneerven}.
+In case $E$ is a Hilbert space, the $\gamma$-norm coincides with the Hilbert-Schmidt norm $\vert\cdot\vert_{L_{\textup{HS}}(H,E)}$.
 See Appendix \ref{sec:BDG} for further details.